Online Therapy and Mental Health: How Does BetterHelp Work?

-BetterHelp provides online therapy via multiple formats, including audio, live chat, and video sessions.
+BetterHelp provides online therapy via multiple formats for your mental health journey, including audio, live chat, and video sessions.
 Individuals are matched with a licensed mental health professional who has at least a master’s degree and three years of clinical experience.
-BetterHelp therapy provides evidence-based care for all kinds of mental health challenges, in addition to helping people navigate relationship difficulties and major life transitions.
+BetterHelp therapy provides evidence-based mental health services for all kinds of mental health challenges, in addition to helping people navigate relationship difficulties and major life transitions.
 Keep reading to learn more about how BetterHelp works and how it can help you improve your mental health.

 1.7M reviews with a 4.9/5 ★ session rating